bravojuandb/classicbook-etl-pipeline/README.md

 - Aligned each book of The Imitation of Christ manually, treating them as separate units
 - Latin and English paragraphs were carefully reviewed and matched to ensure semantic fidelity
 - Prepared each book for loading into SQL
-- Each book is saved as an individual TSV file (e.g., book1_aligned.tsv)
+- Each book is saved as an individual TSV file
+- Each aligned book is then cleaned using a dedicated Python script to prepare for SQL insertion

+### ⚠️ Manual Alignment Phase

+The bilingual alignment of *The Imitation of Christ* (Latin and English texts) was performed **manually** to ensure linguistic accuracy.
+This decision was intentional, as automated alignment tools often fail to capture the nuanced structure and meaning of spiritual texts written in Latin and their corresponding English translations.
+These files were aligned by paragraph number and matched carefully to preserve coherence across both languages.

 ### 3. Load
 - Designed and created PostgreSQL schema